The Wesley International Academy Media Center is dedicated to literacy, research, and technology.

 The Absolutely True Diary of a Part-Time Indian by Sherman Alexie (suggested)

 *Rising 5th grade, Year 1, Year 2, and Year 3 will follow the directions of the Book Review Instruction Sheet to complete the task on notebook paper or in a computer document (required assignment).
-This additional Scrapbook project may be completed to receive extra credit in ELA (MYP Language and Literature).
+There is also an additional Scrapbook project that may be completed to receive extra credit in ELA (MYP Language and Literature).